paulcarroll/tabs/_pages/marshall-tucker-band/cant-you-see.md

 As far as I can,
 Ain't never comin' back
 Take me Southbound,
-All the way to Georgia now,
+All the way to Georgia now
 Till the train run out of track

 CHORUS repeat 5x's